selodesigns/selomserver/README.md

 - **Node.js**: v18.0.0 or higher
 - **FFmpeg**: Required for transcoding and thumbnail generation

+---

+### ⚠️ Windows/Vite "Too Many Open Files" Fix

+If you see errors like `EMFILE: too many open files` during the build, this is caused by the operating system limiting the number of files that can be opened at once.
+This is especially common on Windows and with large dependency trees (e.g., @mui/icons-material).

+**This project automatically applies [graceful-fs](https://www.npmjs.com/package/graceful-fs) via a prebuild script (`patch-fs.js`) that runs before every build.**

+No manual action is required.
+If you still encounter file handle errors, please report an issue on GitHub with your OS and Node version.
 - **Storage**: Space for your media library
 - **RAM**: 2GB minimum (4GB+ recommended)
 - **CPU**: 2+ cores recommended for transcoding